pdanyomiportfolio/requirement-analysis/README.md

 5. **Scope Management** – Helps define project boundaries and prevents scope creep by clarifying what is and isn’t included.

 In essence, Requirement Analysis bridges the gap between the **problem domain** (what stakeholders need) and the **solution domain** (what developers build), making it a cornerstone for successful software projects.

+## Why is Requirement Analysis Important?

+Requirement Analysis is one of the most crucial steps in the Software Development Lifecycle (SDLC) because it lays the groundwork for building successful software.
+Without it, projects risk delays, misunderstandings, or failure to meet user expectations.
+Below are key reasons why Requirement Analysis is critical:

+1. **Prevents Miscommunication**
+   Requirement Analysis ensures that developers, testers, and stakeholders share a common understanding of the system’s goals.
+This reduces ambiguity and avoids costly mistakes caused by unclear expectations.

+2. **Saves Time and Cost**
+   Identifying requirements early helps detect potential issues before development begins.
+This minimizes rework, reduces project risks, and saves resources in the long run.

+3. **Defines Clear Scope**
+   It establishes what is included (and excluded) in the project.
+This prevents *scope creep* and keeps the project focused, ensuring timely and successful delivery.

+4. **Aligns with Business Objectives**
+   Requirement Analysis ensures that the system being developed directly supports the organization’s goals and adds real value to end-users.

+5. **Improves Quality of the Final Product**
+   By specifying both functional and non-functional requirements, Requirement Analysis ensures the software is not only feature-rich but also reliable, secure, and user-friendly.